 Tapestry Charter School learning expedition

-Roswell Park works with Tapestry Charter School, a school with a high minority population, to help the students meet their goal of spreading cancer awareness in their communities
+Roswell Park works with Tapestry Charter School, a school with a large population from underserved communities, to help the students meet their goal of spreading cancer awareness in their communities.

 Health Sciences Charter School

-Roswell Park provides work-based learning internships to minority students, as well as frequent faculty and staff on-site visits for career development.
+Roswell Park provides work-based learning internships to underrepresented students, as well as frequent faculty and staff on-site visits for career development.

 The Eva M. Noles Scholarship